abdulhameed81/demojenkins/README.md

-# demojenkins sumi is my life turning point
+# demojenkins rukhi is my emotion